 You feel you are on an emotional rollercoaster because you actually are on an emotional rollercoaster.

 You have to ask permission for everything.
 Even if they are not present, you check in your head if what you're about to do will upset them or not.
 If it will upset them, you don't do it.
-If you think they will be pleased you go ahead.
+If you think they will be pleased, then you go ahead.

-They criticise your family and friends.
+They criticize your family and friends.
 They keep reminding you about these people's faults.
 The end result is that you spend less time with friends and more time alone or with the manipulator.

-This means you controlling partner becomes your main source of information.
-If you realise you pay more attention to the manipulator than anybody else around you, to the point that you can't do anything unless they are agreeable, then you are in trouble.
+This means your controlling partner becomes your main source of information.
+If you realize you pay more attention to the manipulator than anybody else around you, to the point that you can't do anything unless they are agreeable, then you are in trouble.